nixworks/public/news/2012/04/29/README.md

 ##### Revolutionary Armed Forces of Colombia
 ### [Revolutionary Armed Forces of Colombia kill four members of Colombian Army on a mission to destroy cocaine laboratories in Caquet Department with another four soldiers, a police officer and a French journalist missing. ](/news/2012/04/29/revolutionary-armed-forces-of-colombia-kill-four-members-of-colombian-army-on-a-mission-to-destroy-cocaine-laboratories-in-caqueta-departmen.md)
-_Context: Colombian Army, French-born, Revolutionary Armed Forces of Colombia, Caquet Department, cocaine_
+_Context: Caquet Department, cocaine, French-born, Revolutionary Armed Forces of Colombia, Colombian Army_

 ##### Christian
 ### [Several explosions are reported near a Christian service at Bayero University Kano in the northern Nigerian city of Kano, with at least 16 people killed. ](/news/2012/04/29/several-explosions-are-reported-near-a-christian-service-at-bayero-university-kano-in-the-northern-nigerian-city-of-kano-with-at-least-16-p.md)
-_Context: Kano, Christian, Nigeria, Bayero University Kano_
+_Context: Bayero University Kano, Nigeria, Christian, Kano_

 ##### Burma
 ### [Four officials are killed in rebel attacks in northern Burma. ](/news/2012/04/29/four-officials-are-killed-in-rebel-attacks-in-northern-burma.md)